carpentries/carpentries.org-archive/pages/strategic-plan.md

 <br>
 **Rationale:**

-As an organisation that values a growth mindset and believes that our Community is our strongest resource, we want to ensure our Core Team and our volunteers are afforded opportunities to grow professionally and personally in clear, structured ways.
-In this way, we will strengthen our Community as a whole.
+As an organisation that values a growth mindset and believes that our community is our strongest resource, we want to ensure our Core Team and our volunteers are afforded opportunities to grow professionally and personally in clear, structured ways.
+In this way, we will strengthen our community as a whole.

 **Objectives:**

-- Develop an externally-valid, Community-led badging and recognition program for both online and in-person roles.
+- Develop an externally-valid, community-led badging and recognition program for both online and in-person roles.
 - Solidify current committee leadership roles, responsibilities, and governing documents.
-- Form and support a Communications Committee to broaden opportunities for Community members to engage in our communications to a broad audience.
+- Form and support a Communications Committee to broaden opportunities for community members to engage in our communications to a broad audience.
 - Develop Instructor Training refresher modules to keep Trainers current in educational and Carpentries-specific practices, and provide opportunities for continued learning.
 - Create structures and pathways for identifying and utilising training opportunities for Core Team members to develop professional skills in management and/or independent contributor roles.